certifaction/cli/docs/guides/howto-check-document-status.md

 ---
-title: Check document status
+title: Check Document Status
+description: How to check the status of Certifaction digital signature of highly confidential documents
 ---

-# Check document status
+# Check Document Status

 To check the status of a document, use the [`/request/list`](../references/api#post-/request/list) endpoint.